rapid7/insightconnect-plugins/fortinet_fortigate/help.md

 ## Troubleshooting

+To accomplish this, log into the FortiGate firewall.
+Go to the System tab -> Administrator subtab and then select and edit the API admin.
-In order for this plugin to function the orchestrator's IP address must be added to the trusted hosts list for the API admin To do this log into the FortiGate firewall.
+To do this log into the FortiGate firewall.
 Go to the System tab, Administrator subtab.
 Then select and edit the API admin.
 Add the orchestrator's IP address to the trusted hosts in CIDR form e.g. `198.51.100.100/32`